 The World’s Worst Man Made Accidents: Chernobyl

 When you hear a phrase like “industrial accident,” “man-made disaster,” or “nuclear spill,” a single, ominous word springs immediately to mind: Chernobyl.
 Nearly 30 years have passed since history’s worst meltdown enraged, saddened, and horrified the world, yet the lingering effects of radiation — and human suffering — continue to plague the towns, cities, forests, and families that were destroyed.
+Our chemical exposure lawyers explain the ferocity of this tragedy.

 The Chernobyl Disaster: A Deadly Chain of Mistakes